Artur-Galstyan/jitx.io/src/pages/posts/monte-carlo-tree-search.md

 def get_root() -> RootFnOutput:
+    return RootFnOutput(params=jnp.zeros(()), value=jnp.zeros(()), state=jnp.zeros(()))

+def get_wrong_root() -> int:
-    return RootFnOutput()
+    return 0

 @beartype
 class MCTS:
     def __init__(self, root_fn: RootFnCallable) -> None:
-        self.root_fn = RootFnCallable
+        assert isinstance(
+            root_fn(), RootFnOutput
+        ), "The root_fn must return a RootFnOutput object." self.root_fn = root_fn

 if __name__ == "__main__":
     mcts = MCTS(get_root)
+    print(f"{mcts.root_fn()=}")  # this will work

+    mcts = MCTS(get_wrong_root)
+    print(f"{mcts.root_fn()=}")  # this will not work
 ```

-If the user now passed in anything which is does not implement the `RootFnCallable`, then `beartype` will complain.
+If the user now passed in anything which is does not implement the `RootFnCallable`, then `MCTS` will complain.
 We will follow this principle throughout the code.

+The next thing we need is the `StepFnCallable`.
+Again, we need to think about what this function would want as input from the user during each iteration.
+It's definately going to be the parameters (which you return in the `RootFnOutput`), and the current state of the node, some RNG keys and the action you want to take in order to progress in the environment.
+The function should return the next state representation as well as the reward you get from the environment.
+It should probably also return the value of the next state (and perhaps other data that I can't think of right now).